-Mayer Lutheran will be implementing a BYOD (Bring Your Own Device) approach to technology integration into the curriculum starting with the 2019-2020 school year.
-Since many students already bring laptop devices to school each day, there is a good chance that you may already own a laptop that can be used in this program.
+Mayer Lutheran uses a BYOD (Bring Your Own Device) approach to technology integration into the curriculum.
+Since many students already have laptops, there is a good chance that you may already own a laptop that can be used.

-All students are expected to have their own device for the 2019-2020 school year.
+All students are expected to have their own device.

 The implementation of BYOD will greatly benefit student learning:

 - When every student has access to a device, they can immediately do research, write responses, and

 utilize educationally relevant apps.
 When class time is given to work on projects, they will have